drakegens/rx-coding-challenge/README.md

 I didn't set up any formal test infrastructure, but I placed a test script in `src/tools/test` that can be run with `npm run test`

 I also used Postman for testing.

+## Notes

+I am running a postgres db in a docker container to store the pharmacies data from the csv.